uyar/piculet/docs/extract.rst

        "reduce": reducers.first
    }

-Other commonly used predefined reducing operations are joining and cleaning.
-The ``join`` reducer joins all selected strings into one:
+Other commonly used predefined reducing operations are concatenating and cleaning.
+The ``concat`` reducer concatenates all selected strings into one:

 >>> rules = {
 ...     "items": [